-i. monopartite (genome in one segment)

-ii. bipartite (genome divided in two segments)

-iii. multipartite (genome divided in three or more segments)

-Single-stranded DNA (ssDNA): there are two families of plant viruses in this group and both of these have small circular genome components, often with two or more segments.
-Reverse-transcribing viruses: these have dsDNA or ssRNA genomes and their replication includes the synthesis of DNA from RNA by the enzyme reverse transcriptase; many integrate into their host genomes.
+- i. monopartite (genome in one segment) - ii. bipartite (genome divided in two segments) - iii. multipartite (genome divided in three or more segments) - Single-stranded DNA (ssDNA): there are two families of plant viruses in this group and both of these have small circular genome components, often with two or more segments. - Reverse-transcribing viruses: these have dsDNA or ssRNA genomes and their replication includes the synthesis of DNA from RNA by the enzyme reverse transcriptase; many integrate into their host genomes.
 The group includes the retroviruses, of which Human immunodeficiency virus (HIV), the cause of AIDS, is a member.
-There is a single family 4 of plant viruses in this group and this is characterised by a single component of circular dsDNA, the replication of which is via an RNA intermediate.
+There is a single family of plant viruses in this group and this is characterised by a single component of circular dsDNA, the replication of which is via an RNA intermediate.

-® Double-stranded RNA (dsRNA): some plant viruses and many of the mycoviruses are included in this group.

-7 Negative sense single-stranded RNA (ssRNA-): in this group, some or all of the genes are translated into protein from an RNA strand complementary to that of the genome (as packaged in the virus particle).
-There are some plant viruses in this group and it also includes the viruses that cause measles, influenza and rabies.

-Biological properties: this may include the type of host and also the mode of transmission.
+- Double-stranded RNA (dsRNA): some plant viruses and many of the mycoviruses are included in this group. - Negative sense single-stranded RNA (ssRNA-): in this group, some or all of the genes are translated into protein from an RNA strand complementary to that of the genome (as packaged in the virus particle).
+There are some plant viruses in this group and it also includes the viruses that cause measles, influenza and rabies. - Positive sense single-stranded RNA (ssRNA+): the majority of plant viruses are included in this group.
+It also includes the SARS coronavirus and many other viruses that cause respiratory diseases (including the "common cold"), and the causal agents of polio and foot-and-mouth disease. - Biological properties: this may include the type of host and also the mode of transmission.

-natural host range

-mode of transmission in nature
+natural host range mode of transmission in nature vector relationships geographic distribution pathogenicity, association with disease tissue tropisms, pathology, histopathology serologic relationships, especially as obtained in reference centers

-vector relationships

-geographic distribution

-pathogenicity, association with disease

-tissue tropisms, pathology, histopathology

-Serological properties: the relatedness (or otherwise) of the virion protein(s).
+• Serological properties: the relatedness (or otherwise) of the virion protein(s).